CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/multi-stage-builds.md

 ## Usage in Rahti

-In order to test this in Rahti, one only needs to login in Rahti, select the correct project and run:
+In order to test this in Rahti, one only needs to login in Rahti, select the correct project, and run:

 ```sh
 oc new-build https://github.com/lvarin/multi-stage-build.git